Diplomas and Value Judgements

 While I don’t doubt his numbers, I wonder about the cause and effect here.
 He claims that not having a diploma cuts your income by $9,000 a year, and not having a college degree cuts it by two-thirds, but are those two pieces of paper what prevents people from getting better jobs?
 Or is it the intangibles that those two pieces of paper represent?

 This may be a generalization, but the ability to stay in school and earn a diploma says a lot about someone’s determination and stick-to-it-iveness.
-There are exceptions, of course, but to me, the decision to drop out of high school is more a reflection on someone’s judgement skills and ability to stick something out than it reflects on their intelligence or whether or not the system has failed them.
+There are exceptions, of course, but to me, the decision to drop out of high school is more a reflection on someone’s judgment skills and ability to stick something out than it reflects on their intelligence or whether or not the system has failed them.

 So, when a high school dropout earns much less, is it because they haven’t learned skills that they need to earn more?
 I doubt it.
 What do you really learn in the last two years of high school that you specifically apply to a job?
-Rather, I think that people – potential employers, for sure – make a value judgement: “This guy dropped out of high school.
+Rather, I think that people – potential employers, for sure – make a value judgment: “This guy dropped out of high school.
 If he can’t stick that out, why would I want him to work for me?”

 It’s the same thing with a Bachelor’s degree.
 Mine is in Political Science, yet I work in I.T.
 No specific knowledge I learned to get my degree is something I use from day-to-day in my job.
 But I have a degree, and that says something about the fact that I had the general intelligence to get through college; the determination to see it through even though I entered school three years later, worked full-time throughout, and took five years to graduate; and the foresight to know that having a degree was important to my future, whether or not I used it in my job or not.